jakobib/ieko/classification-of-databases.md

 Individual databases and database types can be grouped and described according to multiple criteria.
-From the perspective of Knowledge Organization databases in general can be classified with a faceted classification of four semantic categories:
+From the perspective of Knowledge Organization databases can be classified with a faceted classification of four semantic categories: domain of application, content type, database model, and implementation.
+The categories can roughly be mapped to the RDA/ONIX categories *content* for domain of application and content type and to *carrier* for database model and implementation [@RDAONIX2006].
+This comparison should be taken with care as both dimensions are connected [@Green2007].
+In particular what is stored in a database (domain of application) influences how it is structured (content type and database model) and vice versa.

 ## Domain of Application {.unnumbered}

 The most practical aspect of a database is its intended or its actual use.
-This domain of a database can be
+Subcategories of this domain include:

-  * a **subject area** (e.g. chemical databases, biological databases, financial databases, bibliographical databases, music database...),
+  * The **subject area** indicates what principal kind of information is managed with the database (e.g. chemical databases, biological databases, financial databases, bibliographical databases, music database...).

-  * an **audience or operator** (e.g. public databases, private databases, government databases, decision support systems, collaborative databases...),
+  * The **audience or operator** indicates who typically uses the database in which ways (e.g. public databases, private databases, government databases, decision support systems, collaborative databases...).

-  * a **type of access** (e.g. online databases, free databases, commercial databases...)
+  * The **type of access** identifies methods and requirements to use the database (e.g. online databases, free databases, commercial databases...).

-among other categories.
+For instance most library catalogs mainly manage bibliographic metadata.
+Their audience includes the general public having read access and selected librarians having write access.

 ## Content Type {.unnumbered}